kathan24/rtds-test/README.md

 # rtds-test

+## Prerequisites

+1. You will need the Envoy binary.

 ## Steps

 1. Clone this repo.
 2. Launch your Envoy proxy, pointing it to the config found in this repo.
-E.g. assuming your Envoy proxy executable, `envoy`, is located under `~/Downloads`, do:
+E.g. assuming your Envoy binary, `envoy`, is located under `~/Downloads`, do:

 ```
 ~/Downloads/envoy -c $GOPATH/src/github.com/ivanhan/rtds-test/config/envoy.yaml --service-node node1 --service-cluster cluster1